Origami by Himanshu (Mumbai, India)

 Orukami, or Origami, is the ancient art of paperfolding.
 Oru means ‘to fold’ and kami means ‘paper’.
-It is simplistic in its approach.
-Tools: hands, medium: paper.
-But, a world of artistic expression lies within the humble confines of this sheet of paper.
+It is simple in its approach; tools: hands, medium: paper.
+Yet, a world of artistic expression lies within the humble confines of this sheet of paper.

-Teaching Origami is an enjoyable activity.
-I have shared this art in schools, colleges, Engineering/ Management institutes, corporate offices, hospitals and institutions for challenged children.
+Teaching Origami is an enjoyable and fulfilling activity.
+I have shared this art in schools, colleges, engineering & management institutes, corporate offices, hospitals and institutions for challenged children.